ArcaSolutions/arcasolutions.github.io/_posts/2015-12-14-less-structure.markdown

 ## Working with Less

-You can use LESS to build the style for your custom theme.
-[The Assetic](http://symfony.com/doc/current/cookbook/assetic/index.html) is the one that handles with the LESS compilation in the Symfony structure.
-Inside the `base.html.twig` of your theme directory the stylesheets block will call all styles for your theme:
+You can use LESS to customize your theme.
+On the file `base.html.twig`, the block stylesheets will call all files for your theme:

 {% highlight php %}
 {% raw %}